-I set up ACH payments when I applied.
+I set up Auto-Pay via debit card or ACH when I applied.
 Do I need to do anything else in order to make my first payment?

-A: No, your automatic payments are set up to debit against the bank account information you supplied us during the application process.
+A: No, your automatic payments are set up to debit against the bank account or debit card information on file.

 Are all of my payments due on the same date every month?

-A: Most new LendingPoint loans are being written with a 28-day payment schedule.
+A: It depends.
+Most LendingPoint customers select a 28-day payment schedule to coordinate with their income/payroll schedule.
 This means the actual due-date for your loan payment will move almost every month.
-We also offer traditional monthly payments, as well as bi-weekly payments.
-If you have any questions about your loan payment dates, please reach out to Customer Service at 888-969-0959 or email us at email@example.com.
+We also offer monthly payments, as well as bi-weekly payments.
+If you have any questions about your loan payment dates, please reach out to Customer Service at (888) 969-0959 or email us at firstname.lastname@example.org.